How to arrange child custody modifications

 - Is there a limit to how far I can move away before a modification is needed?

 In short, yes.
-Once you have a custody arrangement in place, generally speaking, you can only move 100 miles away without the court’s permission.
+Once you have a custody arrangement in place, generally speaking, without the court’s review you can only move 100 miles away from where the children’s residence was when the divorce complaint was filed.
 The only caveat here is if the move would force the child to change school districts.
 Depending on your parenting time arrangement, you may not be able to move even a shorter distance.
-If there is a change in school districts, the custodial arrangement would have to be modified through the courts.
+Unless there is agreement between the parties, if the move would cause a change in school districts, the custodial arrangement might have to be modified through the courts.

 - Do I need an attorney?